<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 How to Get More Reviews: Insider Secrets

 Wait, what?
-400 personal recommendations for a pizza?
+500 personal recommendations for tacos?

 While this scenario sounds absurd, it reflects your customers' experiences when they read your business's Google reviews and compare you to the competition.
 In fact, 79% of consumers say they trust online reviews as much as personal recommendations from friends or family.

-1. Ask everyone
+2. Ask everyone

-As NY Times best-selling author Nora Roberts once said, "If you don't ask, the answer is always no." Proactively asking customers for Google reviews is one of the fastest ways to increase your review volume.
+As NY Times best-selling author Nora Roberts once said, "If you don't ask, the answer is always no." Proactively asking customers for Google reviews is one of the fastest and most effective ways to increase your review volume.
 In fact, our customers have found that for every 100 customers you ask for a review, around 20 will follow through; depending on your customer volume, you could achieve that number in less than a week!

 Bonus tip: add a line